fish-shell/fish-shell/doc_src/interactive.rst

     end
     set -g fish_key_bindings fish_hybrid_key_bindings

+While the key bindings included with fish include many of the shortcuts popular from the respective text editors, they are not a complete implementation.
+They include a shortcut to open the current command line in your preferred editor (:kbd:`Alt`\ +\ :kbd:`E` by default) if you need the full power of your editor.

 .. _shared-binds:

 Shared bindings
 ---------------

-Some bindings are shared between emacs- and vi-mode because they aren't text editing bindings or because what Vi/Vim does for a particular key doesn't make sense for a shell.
+Some bindings are common across Emacs and Vi mode, because they aren't text editing bindings, or because what Vi/Vim does for a particular key doesn't make sense for a shell.

 - :kbd:`Tab` `completes <#tab-completion>`_ the current token. :kbd:`Shift`\ +\ :kbd:`Tab` completes the current token and starts the pager's search mode.